-- You are selling the house due to divorce
+- You’re selling the house due to divorce.

-If you find yourself in any of the above scenarios, contact a real estate attorney to protect you throughout the home sale.
+If you find yourself in any of the above scenarios, contact a real estate attorney to protect you throughout your home sale.

 In the most simple transactions, an error in the language of the contract can be virtually unnoticeable to those who aren’t trained to see it.

 If you or your real estate agent miss something, even the smallest mistake can haunt you down the line.
 A closing attorney will thoroughly review every document to make sure that buyers aren’t taking advantage of you.

 “I see it time and time again,” says Wasserman.
 “The money that’s invested up front in retaining a lawyer is pennies to the dollar in what’s spent when it hits the fan and you need a lawyer.”